bobuk/ubase/README.md

  - `key`: the key you are going to compare with, must be a string or integer.
  - `mask`: used to limit the searched keys by prefix, for example "user:".
 By default `mask` is empty i.e. no musk applied.
  - `limit`: used to limit the number of answers like in SQL, default value is -1 i.e. no limits.
+ - `bytimestamp`: sometimes you need to find all records in order as it arrives.
+Set `bytimestamp` to True for that.
  ```python-console
  >>> await DB.user.put(2010, 10)
  >>> await DB.user.put(2011, 8)